nghia71/nghia71.github.io/README.md

 Over 400 problems collected from some competitions of the club during the year 2020.

-- Summer semester - 14 weeks, each with a weekly team contest and a set of problems of the week, at various levels
+- Summer semester - 14 weeks, each with a weekly team contest and a set of problems of the week
-- Fall semeter - 3 months, each with monthly team contest and a set of problems of the months, at various levels
+- Fall semeter - 3 months, each with monthly team contest and a set of problems of the months

 <img src="./img/LPS-Vol-2.png" alt="Learning Problem Solving, Volume 2" width="80%"/>